Hurricane Joaquin reaches Category 4 strength near the Central Bahamas on October 1, 2015.

 Not just wind: not just coastal threat

 When it comes to hurricanes, most people think of wind.
-But water from storm surge at the coast and inland flooding claims the most lives.
+But water from storm surge at the coast and inland flooding from rainfall claims the most lives.

 Hurricane winds are rated from 1 to 5 on the Saffir-Simpson Hurricane Wind Scale.
 Based on maximum sustained winds, the scale gives examples of types of potential property damage and impacts.

-Flooding levels from the combined effect of storm surge and tides in the Florida Keys during Hurricane Irma
+Flooding levels from the combined effect of storm surge and tides in Fort Myers Beach, Florida during Hurricane Ian in 2022.

-And 27 percent of hurricane fatalities are due to inland flooding.
-Heavy rainfall can extend for hundreds of miles inland, producing extensive inland flooding as creeks and rivers overflow.
+Heavy rainfall can extend for hundreds of miles inland, producing extensive inland flooding days after a storm makes landfall as creeks and rivers overflow.

-And it isn’t just hurricanes that carry the most water — some of the worst flooding on record has been caused by tropical storms.
+And it isn’t just hurricanes that bring flooding — some of the worst flooding on record has been caused by tropical storms.
+During the last 10 years, 57% of U.S. fatalities in tropical storms and hurricanes have been due to freshwater flooding from rainfall.

 Page 3 of 5